CertainLach/jrsonnet/docs/features.md

 Some features, which exists in jrsonnet, but not yet in other implementations.

-Any of those features may be enabled during build time using feature flags, i.e: `--feature=exp-destruct`.
+Any of those features may be enabled during build time using feature flags, i.e: `--features=exp-destruct`.

 ## `exp-destruct`